09 Aug Businesswomen in Boston: The Leaders of the City

 5) Pamela Goodman, Chief Executive Officer of Beacon Communities

-A perfect example of successful businesswomen giving back to the community is Pamela Goodman.
+A perfect example of a successful businesswoman giving back to the community is Pamela Goodman.
 Not only did she help double Beacon Communities’ units and revenue, but she also resides as a board member of the housing committee of Hebrew Senior Life.
 In addition, she is a member of the board of MAB Community Services, an organization that seeks to create opportunities for people with disabilities.
 She was also elected to the Brookline Housing Authority board, further proving her legitimacy as a role model in the real estate industry.